BobSmithIV/TagProRandomFlairs/README.md

 *****

 Last updated 1/6/15.
-Compatible with all event flairs up to and including the second Easter event flairs.
+Compatible with all event flairs up to and including the equal marriage flair.